 No matter which strategy fits a person’s financial goals, it can be hard to alter spending habits without having a central place to keep track of income and expenses.

-The SoFi Money® app comes with an easy-to-use dashboard, where members can view exactly how their money is spent.
-A cash management account with SoFi comes with built-in budgeting tools, too—rewarding users when they save and spend.
+The SoFi Checking and Savings® app comes with an easy-to-use dashboard, where members can view exactly how their money is spent.
+A checking and savings account with SoFi comes with built-in budgeting tools, too—rewarding users when they save and spend.

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.